maydewd/artisan/doc/TechnicalDoc/App/Dev.md

 This test suit can be run with the command "npm test".
 Running the command "npm test -- -u" will overwrite the screenshots from the last test.

+### Keyboard Avoiding

+There are several places in the code base where we shift the view so the user can see the input they are putting into a text field.
+For example, in the Login Screen we shift the screen up when the user enters their username and password.
+We are currently doing this using React Native’s built in KeyboardAvoidingView.

 ### Geolocation